mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 ## Resolvers

+In REST, a single request will execute on controller on the server.
+In GraphQL a request might execute MANY resolvers on the server.

 > A function or method that resolves a value for a type or field in a schema

 Resolvers are like REST controller.
 They resolve your data fields.
 It is way more **composable** than controller which is more isolated and one time only.
 Resolvers do 1 thing, but they are aware of things that happen before them and can set things up after them.